Nate Erskine-Smith: 2023 Ontario Liberal leadership campaign

-Minister of Housing, Infrastructure and Communities
+Minister of Housing, Infrastructure and Communities (2024–2025)

-Erskine-Smith was appointed as the minister of housing, infrastructure and communities on December 20, 2024, following a Cabinet shuffle due to Sean Fraser resignation.
-During a press conference after his appointment to the role, Erskine-Smith stated "I understand there’s going to be a short runway," and said his goal would be "to make the biggest difference that I can."
+In January 2024, Erskine-Smith announced that he would not be running in the next federal election, but he changed his mind later in the year when Trudeau appointed him minister of housing, infrastructure and communities on December 20, 2024, in a Cabinet shuffle following Sean Fraser's resignation.
+During a press conference after his appointment to the role, Erskine-Smith stated, "I understand there’s going to be a short runway," and said his goal would be "to make the biggest difference that I can."
 Due to his appointment, he reversed his initial decision not to run in the 2025 federal election.
-Erskine Smith later explained that he talked to his family and got their approval before accepting the position and compared Conservatives ideology to the Reform Party as a reason for his reversal.
+Erskine-Smith later explained that he talked to his family and got their approval before accepting the position, and cited his comparison of Pierre Poilievre's Conservative ideology to the Reform Party as another reason for his reversal.

-Erskine Smith cited three things that he would do to tackle the Canadian housing crisis, which include removing restrictive policies that hinder development, getting the government back into the development of public housing, and treating housing less of an investment vehicle.
-In January, he was publicly critical of the Ontario government for reducing spending on social housing.
-In March, Erskine-Smith sent a letter to Toronto Mayor Olivia Chow warning that any form of blocking six-plexes would result in 25 per cent less federal funding that was pledged annually to Toronto from the Housing Accelerator Fund, a program that incentivizes cities to build more housing.
+In January, Erskine-Smith revealed that he was going to work with the government and push for policies driving supply rather than demand.
+He reaffirmed the government's support for the Canada Public Transit Fund, which would allow municipalities to modernize their public transit systems by supporting high-density housing and eliminating mandatory minimum parking requirements within eight hundred metres of transit lines.
+He was publicly critical of the Ontario government for reducing spending on social housing.
+In March, Erskine-Smith sent a letter to Toronto Mayor Olivia Chow warning that any move to block six-plexes would result in twenty-five per cent less federal funding than had been pledged annually to Toronto from the Housing Accelerator Fund, a program that incentivizes cities to build more housing.

-Erskine-Smith remained in that role under the 30th Canadian Ministry of Mark Carney and was reelected on April 28, 2025, but reshuffled out on May 13, 2025.
+Erskine-Smith remained in that role under the 30th Canadian Ministry of Mark Carney and was re-elected on April 28, 2025, with the largest vote total for an MP in Toronto.
+However, when Carney reshuffled his cabinet on May 13, 2025, Erskine-Smith was dropped and replaced by Gregor Robertson.
+After being dropped from cabinet, Erskine-Smith issued a social media statement taking issue with how he had been dropped, expressing disappointment that he and his team would not be able to build upon the work they had started but saying that he would shift his attention elsewhere.